The Overwhelmed Brain

 One of the hardest life events to get over is a breakup or loss of someone we love.

-When my wife left me, I was devastated.
+When my wife left me back in 2013, I was devastated.
 I was completely in shock and had no idea what to do.
 I actually fell to the floor and cried like a baby.
 That’s embarrassing to admit, but I’m willing to bet you understand what that’s like.

 I felt truly loved and cherished by her.
 She was someone who finally understood me and loved me unconditionally, and I was losing her.
 I was angry and sad, and felt like I was being abandoned.